ReZeroS/git/README.md

 18. `zit merge` will check if the merge base equals the head, it will use fast-forward to merge

     - if fast-forward work, it will be no need to commit
-    - if not work, we will use three way merge to merge the 1. merge base 2. head tree 3. other tree
+    - if not work, we will use diff3 merge to merge the **merge base**, **head tree**, **other tree**
+    - pay attention: diff3 will leave merge_head in the zit root directory and that means you need to commit manually.
+    - `zit merge-base` is used to help the merge command find the first common parent commit of the commits which will be merged.
+But you also can use this command to do debug task.

+19. `zit fetch`